bedapub/space-microbe/README.md

 For basic usage, first activate the conda environment and then run the wrapper script with the appropriate arguments, i.e. path to the input file list, output directory, path to kraken database, and use the optional parameters as required.

-By the parameter `--profile <path>` the workflow will be submitted to the cluster with runnin up to `--jobs <int>` in parralle.
-However, if the option `--cores <int>` is used then the workflow will be executed locally.
+By the parameter `--profile <path>` the workflow will be submitted to the cluster, running up to `--jobs <int>` in parallel.
+However, if the option `--cores <int>` is used, the the workflow will be executed locally.

+For the parameter `--kraken-threads` it is recommended to use 12 or 24 threads.

 ```
 conda activate st_microbiome_env